stegra05/kicktipp-predictor/README.md

 - **Clear Two-Step Architecture**: Outcome first, then scoreline - easy to understand and debug
 - **Selectable Outcome Probabilities**: Use classifier probabilities, Poisson-derived probabilities, or a hybrid blend
 - **Dynamic Feature Management**: Comes with 80+ features, but you can use the built-in **Feature Ablation Study** to find the optimal subset for performance and simplicity.
-- **Advanced Feature Engineering**: Includes momentum, strength of schedule, rest days, goal patterns, and more.
 - **EWMA Recency Features**: Leakage-safe exponentially weighted moving averages capture recent form.
 - **Comprehensive Evaluation**: Brier score, log loss, RPS, accuracy, and Kicktipp points.
 - **Performance Tracking**: Automatic tracking of prediction accuracy and points earned.